Health insurance for small businesses

 Can I make changes to the type of plan I offer midyear?

-The annual open enrollment period for health insurance isn’t the only time employers can make changes to their benefits plan or offer additional health benefits.
-If you sign up for an HRA midyear, your employees will qualify for a special enrollment period, giving them a 60-day window to enroll in a plan through a private insurance company or on the American health insurance market to make the health plan choices they need.
+The annual open enrollment period for health insurance isn’t the only time employers can update their policy terms or offer additional health benefits.
+Suppose you sign up for an HRA mid-year.
+In that case, your employees will qualify for a special enrollment period, giving them a 60-day window to enroll in a plan through a private exchange or on the federal health insurance marketplace.

 Which expenses are eligible with an HRA?